-What Does It Take to Succeed As a New Manager?
+Building a Great Manager: What Does It Take to Succeed As a New Manager?

-Management expert Peter Drucker outlined five things that Managers do:
+Management expert Peter Drucker outlined five things that managers do:

 1. Set objectives